stm32duino/STM32Ethernet/README.md

 This is more logical.
 A MAC address is no more needed and will retrieved internally by the mbed MAC address!

-You can get the MAC address with following function, this must done after Ethernet.Begin()
+You can get the MAC address with following function, this must be done after Ethernet.Begin()

 	uint8_t *mac;
 	Ethernet.begin();
-	mac = Ethernet.MACAddress();
+	Ethernet.MACAddress(mac);

-You can also set a new user based MAC address, this must done before Ethernet.begin()
+You can also set a new user based MAC address, this must be done before Ethernet.begin()

 	uint8_t newMAC[] = {0x00, 0x80, 0xE1, 0x01, 0x01, 0x01};
-	Ethernet.MACAddress(newMAC);
+	Ethernet.setMACAddress(newMAC);
 	Ethernet.begin();

 ## Note